Fallout shelter: North America

 During the Cold War, many countries built fallout shelters for high-ranking government officials and crucial military facilities, such as Project Greek Island and the Cheyenne Mountain nuclear bunker in the United States and Canada's Emergency Government Headquarters.
-Plans were made, however, to use existing buildings with sturdy below-ground-level basements as makeshift fallout shelters.
-These buildings were placarded with the orange-yellow and black trefoil sign designed by United States Army Corps of Engineers director of administrative logistics support function Robert W. Blakeley in 1961.
+Plans were made, however, to use existing buildings with sturdy basements below ground level as makeshift fallout shelters.
+These buildings were placarded with the orange-yellow-and-black trefoil sign designed by the United States Army Corps of Engineers director of the administrative logistics support function, Robert W. Blakeley, in 1961.

 The National Emergency Alarm Repeater (NEAR) program was developed in the United States in 1956 during the Cold War to supplement the existing siren warning systems and radio broadcasts in the event of a nuclear attack.
-The NEAR civilian alarm device was engineered and tested but the program was not viable and was terminated in 1967.
+The NEAR civilian alarm device was engineered and tested, but the program was not viable and was terminated in 1967.

 In the U.S. in September 1961, under the direction of Steuart L. Pittman, the federal government started the Community Fallout Shelter Program.
 A letter from President Kennedy advising the use of fallout shelters appeared in the September 1961 issue of Life magazine.
-From 1961 to 1963, home fallout shelter sales grew, but eventually there was a public backlash against the fallout shelter as a consumer product.
+From 1954 to 1961, home fallout shelter sales grew, but eventually there was a public backlash against the fallout shelter as a consumer product and the market collapsed by 1963.

-In November 1961, in Fortune magazine, an article by Gilbert Burck appeared that outlined the plans of Nelson Rockefeller, Edward Teller, Herman Kahn, and Chet Holifield for an enormous network of concrete-lined underground fallout shelters throughout the United States sufficient to shelter millions of people to serve as a refuge in case of nuclear war.

-The United States ended federal funding for the shelters in the 1970s.
+In November 1961, in Fortune magazine, an article by Gilbert Burck appeared that outlined the plans of Nelson Rockefeller, Edward Teller, Herman Kahn, and Chet Holifield for an enormous network of concrete-lined underground fallout shelters throughout the United States sufficient to shelter millions of people to serve as a refuge in case of nuclear war.The United States ended federal funding for the shelters in the 1970s.
 In 2017, New York City began removing the yellow signs since members of the public are unlikely to find edible food and usable medicine inside those rooms.
+In 2026, personal fallout shelters experienced an uptick in popularity.

 Atomitat

-The Atomitat was an underground house in Plainview, Texas: it was designed by Jay Swayze and completed in 1962.
+The Atomitat was an underground house in Plainview, Texas, designed by Jay Swayze and completed in 1962.
 The house was designed in response to the fear of nuclear war during the Cold War.
 The house was designed to be an "atomic-habitat" which met the United States Civil Defense specifications.
 It was the first bunker-house to meet their specifications as a nuclear shelter.
 Swayze also built an underground house for the 1964 New York World's Fair: it was called the Underground World Home.